MateWW/FormBuilder/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.7.

+Installation of Angular CLI is very simple.
+Follow [these](https://github.com/angular/angular-cli#installation) steps to do it.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `npm start` for a dev server on `http://localhost:8080`

 ## Code scaffolding